hellstorm-software/KultCraft/Convergence/dessc.md

-Convergence is an unscripted series where i use reality shards to travel from my forever world,
+Convergence is an unscripted series where i use reality shards to travel from my forever world into other dimensions.